Day 1 in Prague

 Additional Days in Prague

-Another popular tour is 'Kutna Hora'.
+Another popular tour is 'Kutna Hora Day Trip from Prague'.
 After Prague, this medieval town was the most important town in Bohemia due to its rich silver deposits.
 The historic center and Kutná Hora's main draw, St. Barbara's Cathedral, have been on the UNESCO list for more than 10 years.
 Cesky Krumlov, with the second largest castle complex in the country, the spa town of Karlovy Vary and the haunting Terezin Memorial are also great choices so be sure to check our optional sightseeing tours for availability and prices.

 Your Last Day in Prague